 Stair Lifts Fit Most Staircases

 The seat, arms, and footrest will fold-up when the lift is not in use.
-When folded up, stairlifts will extend from 11" to 16" away from the wall.
+When folded up, stairlifts will extend from 11" to 16" away from the wall and allow for others in the home to use the staircase.
 Again, that may vary depending on the type of stair lift you decide to purchase.

 The rail, also known as the track, usually extends beyond the bottom of the staircase.
 If the rail extends into an area that gets a lot of foot traction, it can present a tripping hazard.
 There are two ways that people solve this:

 - Put a small plant or tree in front of the rail so that anyone walking by will be able to see the tree or plant and the rail.
 We have many customers that do this and it has worked for them!

 - Select the manual or electric folding rail option when purchasing the stair lift.
 A folding rail enables the rail to fold-up and out of the way when the stairlift is not in use.

 Interested in learning more about stair lifts?
 Check out the Lifeway Mobility ultimate stair lift guide.

 To schedule a free remote or in-home evaluation, please contact us.